vn971/rua/README.md

 * * verify all PKGBUILD-s once, build everything later
 * * group dependencies for batch review/install
 * Uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
-* * supports "offline" builds (no internet access given to PKGBUILD when building)
+* * supports "offline" builds (no internet access given to PKGBUILD)
-* * filesystem is read-only except the build dir
+* * home directory `~` is not visible to PKGBUILD, except the build dir.
+The rest of the filesystem is read-only
 * * PKGBUILD script is run under seccomp rules
-* * home directory (~) is not visible to PKGBUILD, except the build dir
 * * etc
 * Written in Rust